 “Some critics, even great ones, you read to agree or disagree with them, but Emily Nussbaum writing about television is something else again.
 As you read her, you can feel her enlarging your mind: not just what you think about the show at hand or television itself, but pop culture and our place inside it.
 Her fantastically smart work has always been a pleasure to read a week at a time; this book proves she’s equally great to binge, and ‘Confessions of the Human Shield,’ a new essay on how to think about art in the time of #MeToo, is essential twenty-first-century reading.”

 —Elizabeth McCracken, author of Bowlaway

-On Nussbaum’s Twitter feed, which reaches nearly 250k followers, she writes about television, movies, books, politics, and other topics.
+Nussbaum is currently working on a book about the origins of reality television.
+On her Twitter feed, which reaches over 250k followers, she writes about television, movies, books, politics, and other topics.
 She lives in Brooklyn with her husband (technology journalist Clive Thompson) and their two children.
 She doesn’t have a favorite television show, but under pressure, she’ll choose Slings and Arrows.here.